-Two years in the making, the time has arrived for Austrian singer-songwriter Dear Stella to release her debut record “Time Zones”.
-The EP will be available as exclusive CD and digital release (download only) on Friday, 13th November 2020.
-“Time Zones” will be online for streaming a week later.
+Two years in the making, the time has arrived for Austrian singer-songwriter Dear Stella to release her debut record “Time Zones” as exclusive CD and digital release on Friday, 13th November 2020.

 For the creation of her new songs, Dear Stella has collaborated with a handful of renowned songwriters, producers and musicians all over the globe – defying the time zones.
 Stefanie Drexler, who is the creative individual and voice behind Dear Stella recalls: “I am so lucky to have friends and musical companions in different time zones, and, in my mind, I’m always 'living' in at least 3-4 different time zones at the same time.
 It’s weird, confusing and super fun!”